FTSE 100 hits fresh 1-1/2 year high in upbeat start to the year | Business

 - United Kingdom

-UK's FTSE 100 rose on Tuesday in the first trading session of 2022 after its best annual gain in five years following signs the Omicron coronavirus variant was less likely to derail the global economic recovery.
+Britain's FTSE 100 rose on Tuesday in the first trading session of 2022, after its best annual gain in five years, following signs the Omicron coronavirus variant is less likely to derail the global economic recovery.

-The blue-chip FTSE 100 gained 1.3% to hit new highs since February 2020, while the domestically focussed mid-cap index advanced 1.4% in a catch-up rally after a long holiday weekend.
-Financials led gains, with banking and life insurance stocks adding 3.6% and 1.6%.
+The blue-chip FTSE 100 gained 1.6%, closing at its highest since February 2020, while the domestically focussed mid-cap index advanced 1.8% in a catch-up rally after a long holiday weekend.
+Financials led gains, with banking and life insurance stocks adding 4.8% and 3.2% respectively.

 "A higher rate cycle always calls for a better performance for the banks as it's going to be helpful in their profits, especially their interest rate margins," said Ipek Ozkardeskaya, senior analyst at Swissquote.
 The yield on two-year British government bonds hit its highest since late October after Prime Minister Boris Johnson said new measures were not needed now to fight the Omicron variant.